somkelechivera/somkelechivera/README.md

 ---

 ## 🔭 About Me
-I’m a budding data scientist with a passion for exploring data in creative ways.
-I love Python and enjoy building beginner-friendly projects to practice my skills, especially projects that combine my love for music and analytics.
+I am a Business and Data Analyst with a passion for exploring data in creative ways.
+I love Excel and enjoy working with numbers, especially projects that combine my love for buying and selling and analytics

 ---